-In addition to my role as an adjunct professor of psychology at the University of Montana, where I teach undergraduate and graduate courses, I maintain a private practice specializing in forensic psychological assessment, consultation, and expert testimony.
+In addition to my role as an adjunct professor of psychology and at the Alexander Blewett III School of Law at the University of Montana, where I teach undergraduate and graduate courses, I maintain a private practice specializing in forensic psychological assessment, consultation, and expert testimony.

-My clinical work focuses on psychological evaluations of adolescent and adult defendants in criminal cases, plaintiffs in personal injury cases, worker's compensation and disability claimants, and parents involved with Child and Family Services.
+My clinical work focuses on psychological evaluations of adolescent and adult defendants in criminal cases, plaintiffs in personal injury cases, and worker's compensation and disability claimants.
 As part of my clinical practice, I have a Memorandum of Understanding with the Montana Office of the Public Defender and am a Contract Psychologist for the Forensic Mental Health Facility at the Montana State Hospital.
+I have been hired as an expert witness for the Montana Attorney General's Office as well as county prosecutors.

 I also provide expert consultation services and testimony in criminal cases and civil litigation.
 I have extensive experience providing expert testimony, including in state and federal court at civil commitment hearings, fitness/competence hearings, jury trials, sentencing hearings, and juvenile transfer hearings.